 What are up counters, down counters and up-down counters?

-Well as their names imply, up counters count upwards or in an incremental manner.
+Well as their names imply, up counters count upwards or incrementally.
 Down counters count downwards or in a decremental manner.
-Up-down counters have the ability to count both upwards as well as downwards.
+Up-down counters can count both upwards as well as downwards.

 How to design a 2-bit synchronous up counter?